twoneis/when_should_i_go_to_bed/README.md

 # when_should_i_go_to_bed

-A app which tells you, when you should go to bed.
+An app which tells you, when you should go to bed.

 ## Getting Started